jsabol/all-goblins-have-names/README.md

 When multiple lines are returned from a table, the lines will be joined together with a space.
 For example, you could have a roll table formula of 1d1, and have two results which are also tables for a firstname and a lastname, both with range 1-1.

 ![A RollTable that returns multiple lines on the same dice roll, for firstname and lastname](./example.png)

+## Random biographies with Better Rolltables

+If you install the module [Better Rolltables](https://foundryvtt.com/packages/better-rolltables/), you can also generate random biographies.
+Create a Story Table, then place a reference to it as the first line of the biography.
+For example, you can use the Random NPC Story Table that comes with the BetterTables mod: `@Compendium[better-rolltables.brt-story.8vjHa6SoZibxeTke]{Random NPC}`.
+This currently supports the Simple Worldbuilding system, D&D 5e, or any system with the data formats of...

+- `actor.data.data.biography` (Simple Worldbuilding)
+- `actor.data.data.details.biography.value` (D&D 5e)

+Note: This will only work for tokens with "Link Actor Data" unchecked.

 ## Installation